-Common usage and service area charges and reimbursable tenant fees
+Common usage and service area charges and administrative fees

 Revenue is recognized when the performance of service has been substantially rendered.
-Income received from these charges are presented under "Rental income" in the consolidated statements of comprehensive income.
+Income received from customer usage and service area charges is presented under "Rental income" while administrative fees is presented under "Other income" in the consolidated statement of comprehensive income.